mitranim/chrome-extension-nojs/readme.md

 ## Usage

-Left-click the extension icon or press Ctrl+J (⌘J on MacOS) to toggle JavaScript for the current domain.
+Left-click the extension icon or press Alt+S to toggle JavaScript for the current domain.

 Right-click the extension icon to open a menu with:

-* Chrome JavaScript options
+* Chrome's built-in JS settings
 * extension options